 Advocates

-RNs advocate for patients and a system that allows them to provide the highest quality of nursing care.
+RNs and NPs advocate for patients and a system that allows them to provide the highest quality of nursing care.
 They influence positive change for patients and our health care system.

 Nursing is the art of combining skill, education, science and nurturing.
 It is the art of balancing emotional care with physical care.
 It is one of society’s most valuable professions.